FanYuchen815/CoPRA/README.md

 pip install -e .
 ```
 ## 📖 Datasets and model weights for Protein-RNA binding affinity prediction
 Here, we first provide our proposed datasets, including PRA310, PRA201 and PRI30k together with an mCSM_RNA dataset, you can easily access them through 🤗Huggingface: [/Jesse7/CoPRA_data](https://huggingface.co/datasets/Jesse7/CoPRA_data/tree/main).
 The only difference between PRA201 and PRA310 are the selected samples, thus the PRA201 labels and splits are in PRA310/splits/PRA201.csv.
-Download these datasets at datasets/ folder.
+Download these datasets and place them at `./datasets` folder.

 The number of samples of the original dataset is shown below, we take PRA as the abbreviation of Protein-RNA binding affinity: